 - Have a diagnosis of a medical condition that’s likely to result in a developmental delay

 Anyone can make a referral, but families must consent to the eligibility evaluation.
-Most families are referred to Birth to Three by their child’s primary health care provider.
+Most families are referred to Birth to Three by their child’s primary health care provider but this isn’t required.

 How do Birth to Three teams determine if a child is eligible?